BongweKE/temp_tests/README.md

    This can be read as: you are writing a test [T] for the BaseModel class [BASE], on the save() method [SV].
 This syntax will enable the repo maintainer to easily extract the comments for separate documentation.

+   It is highly encouraged that, apart from writing the comments on a new line before the assert line, you leave a blank line before the comment line.
+See the test_base_modelline before the comment line.
+See the `test_base_model.py` file, in the AirBnB_console directory for practical examples to follow. file, in the AirBnB_console directory for practical examples to follow.

 ## Prefixes
 *class* BaseModel (prefix: BASE)
 | Attribute/method | Prefix |